fja05680/TA-Lib-tutorial/README.md

 # TA-Lib Tutorial

-A short tutorial on how to use the TA-Lib techincal analysis library. https://www.ta-lib.org/
+A short tutorial on how to use the TA-Lib technical analysis library. https://www.ta-lib.org/